 As an example, a 15% interest rate on a $3000 principal sum would amount to $450.
 Interest can be simple or compound.
 Any interest that is compounding accumulates charges on already-accrued interest (meaning you will pay interest on your interest.)

-The principal sum and the interest charges are two important figures that will influence the balance of your loan.
+The principal sum and the interest charges are two important figures that will influence the balance of your loan whether it’s for auto loans, mortgages, or personal installment loans.
 If they’re not equal to zero, this means you have an outstanding loan balance that still needs to be repaid.

 The outstanding loan balance is simply the amount you are yet to repay on the loan, whether through clearing unpaid loan fees or with future installments.
 It consists of the outstanding principal (the remaining principal to be repaid) and the outstanding interest (the remaining interest).

 Note that when repaying your loan through installments, not covering your outstanding loan balance may result in penalties from the lender, such as foreclosure or car Repossession.
 That’s why you’ll want to make sure no outstanding balance remains on your account, to avoid added financial charges.

 It’s a good recommendation to calculate the balances of your loan to verify your lender has not made any errors on your loan balance sheet.
 Keep in mind that loan balances are not calculated by subtracting the repaid sum from the principal.
 Other important parameters (interest rate, loan type, amortization schedule, other fees) weigh in on the equation too.